Teterboro Airport: History

 Colonial Air Transport at Teterboro was the first private company to deliver mail by air.

-During World War II, the United States Army operated the airport.
+During World War II, the United States Army operated at the airport.
 The Port Authority of New York & New Jersey purchased it on April 1, 1949, from Fred L. Wehran, a private owner, and later leased it to Pan American World Airways (and its successor organization Johnson Controls) for 30 years until December 1, 2000, when the Port Authority assumed full responsibility for the operation of Teterboro.